litepub/litepub/lice.md

 ## Recursive Object Fetching Denial of Service

+A malicious proof object could reference itself, either directly or indirectly.

 Implementations SHOULD limit the depth to which they fetch referenced activities and proof objects.
 A valid activity will never have a recursive loop, so the depth limit can be very low.

+## Proof Object/Child Object Swapping

+A malicious server could swap the authorized object with a newer version that contains content that was not authorized by the granting server.

+Implementations SHOULD include key properties of the child object when generating a proof object, such as `content`, `name`, `summary` and `attachment`.